Whitehaven Beach, Whitsundays, Queensland © Tourism and Events Queensland

 By Sue White and Amy Fraser

-If you’re looking for action, you’ve come to the right place: active families are spoilt for choice in Australia.
+If you’re looking for adventure, you’ve come to the right place: active families are spoilt for choice in Australia.
 Together, you can hike coastlines, surf beautiful beaches or wake up on a yacht next to an uninhabited island.
 Try sleeping under the stars in the Red Centre, or learning mud crabbing from members of the world’s oldest living culture.
 Whatever you choose, you're bound to make unforgettable memories along the way.

-Hike the Great Ocean Road
+Hike Victoria's Great Ocean Road